gia-lexa/endpoint_sim/README.md

 # EndpointSim

 ## Description
- This is a Rails API framework which allows you to simulate endpoint activity including process starts, file operations, and network activity.
-Each action is logged in a machine-readable format.
+ This is a Rails API framework which allows you to simulate endpoint activity including process starts, file operations, and network transmissions, with each action being logged in a machine-readable format.

  This data is designed to help correlate these endpoint logs with the telemetry recorded by an EDR agent in order to ensure that agent's consistent performance.

-The central actions take place in the app's controllers, which are capable of working in Linux and macOS platforms.
+The central actions of the app take place in its controllers, which are capable of working across Linux and macOS platforms.

 - ProcessesController: Starts processes with executable files and command-line arguments.
 - FilesController: Creates, modifies, and deletes files.